Scattering amplitudes of stable curves

 \begin{Assumption} Points $\phi_h(p_1),\ldots,\phi_h(p_n)$ are different, i.e. $p_i\ne\tau(p_j)$ for $i\ne j$.
 Thus the special feature of the hyperelliptic case is existence of a well-defined point

 that shouldn't be confused with the scattering amplitude map

 \end{Assumption}

-\begin{Review} Let $\Bun(\bP^1;z_1,\ldots,z_n)$ be the stack of {\em quasi-parabolic vector bundles} $E$ on $\bP^1$ of rank $2$ with trivial determinant.
-Recall that a quasi-parabolic structure on a vector bundle is a choice of a line $V_i\subset E|_{z_i}$ over each marked point.
-Equivalently, this is the stack of ruled surfaces $\bP(E)\to\bP^1$ of even degree with a choice of points
+\begin{Review} Let $\Bun(\bP^1;z_1,\ldots,z_n)$ be the smooth algebraic stack of {\em quasi-parabolic vector bundles} $F$ on $\bP^1$ of rank $2$ with trivial determinant \cite{Pauly}.
+Recall that a quasi-parabolic structure on a vector bundle is a choice of a line $V_i\subset F|_{z_i}$ over each marked point.
+This data determines a ruled surface $\bP(F)\to\bP^1$ of even degree and points

 \end{Review}

 \begin{Definition} There is a standard morphism of stacks